WayneMRoseberry/WayneMRoseberry.github.io/_posts/2024-01-12-Testing-via-hypothesis.markdown

 3. For hypothesis to be true, the measured maximum RPS values will have to match within 5% the target maximum RPS levels for the configuration
 NOTE: latency greater than 300 milliseconds for GET operations on library URI will abort the procedure regardless workload

-Tables and graphs seem to go really well with hypothesis testing.
+Tables and graphs go well with hypothesis testing.
 We lay out the changing variables (Web-front end, column 1) and the measurements (baseline latency and maximum RPS, columns 2 and 3) and the expectations (Target RPS, column 4).
 Web-front end count | Baseline latency at 1 RPS | Maximum RPS | Target RPS -|-|-|-
 1| tbd | tbd | tbd